paper-skyline/inky_amsat/README.md

 ### Future Expansion Ideas
 * Option to attempt to automatically pull gps data for location if one is available on the system
+* Option to automatically calculate your timezone based off of lat/lon
 * Possibly a second program to evaluate a list of satellites and tell you the best choice based off pass length or max elevation
+* Possibly an option to track a specific satellite and continue to update the eInk display for a set amount of time like 24-hours